 Do not spend anything until your attorney gives you the go-ahead.

 Keep in mind courts generally want to see you pay off your debts before you spend any windfalls.
 If you’re lucky, the windfall will surpass your debts.
 You’ll be able to get debt free very quickly, discharge your case and enjoy whatever you’ve got left.
 But if that’s not the case you need to be aware the courts may require you to send all that money off to your creditors.

 You will put yourself into a very difficult position if you spend the money without talking to your attorney first, as you could jeopardize your discharge and put yourself in a dangerous position with each of your creditors.

 If you are interested in the legal nitty-gritty see this article in the Consumer Bankruptcy Journal, Winter 2018.

 Got questions?
-Contact the attorneys at Sadek and Cooper to learn more about how these different types of cases and claims can intersect.
+Contact the attorneys at Sadek Bankruptcy Law Offices to learn more about how these different types of cases and claims can intersect.
 We can talk about your specific scenario and how we can protect you, what you may be able to use and keep, and what you’ll need to do to stay on the court’s good side.
 Call today.